DENVER — Colorado's red-light camera debate is back in the spotlight, and Denver7 is taking a 360 look at all sides of the controversial topic.

 The City of Littleton voted to remove all five of its red-light cameras back in 2015 after a study there found they weren't reducing crashes or making the city any money.

 "I think there's sort of a myth out there that these red-light cameras are a cash cow.
-In Littleton's case, they have not been a cash cow," Littleton spokeswoman Kelli Narde said at the time.
+In Littleton's case, they have had been a cash cow," Littleton spokeswoman Kelli Narde said at the time.

 "Littleton, if they felt like that, was certainly their right to make that decision for themselves," Lt.
 Rock said.